 Secure and manage your workloads with built-in tools

 Azure offers a full set of integrated and intelligent services that supports all your security and management needs.
 Turn on Azure Security Center to gain full visibility into the security state of your virtual machines, proactively identify and mitigate risks, and quickly detect and respond to advanced threats.
 Use Azure Backup to safeguard your data from ransomware or human errors.
-Monitoring solutions, such as Azure Log Analytics, help you quickly troubleshoot and address application issues.
+Monitoring solutions, such as Azure Monitor, help you quickly troubleshoot and address application issues.
 Governance capabilities, such as Azure Policy, help you effectively govern your Azure environment with policy-based management.
 All these tools are built into Azure to help you get started faster.

 “We get consistent levels of infrastructure security with Azure, because we can leverage a wealth of security technologies that Microsoft is constantly improving.”